The Ketogenic Diet: A Complete Keto Diet Menu for Beginners

 - Rich and Creamy Pumpkin Spice Keto Mocha

-And when making your shopping list, always include full-fat dairy and pay attention to net carbs in any packaged foods you buy.
+When making your shopping list, always include full-fat dairy (if you consume dairy), and pay attention to how many grams of carbs (net carbs) are in any packaged foods you buy.

-For maximum effect, avoid overly processed foods and choose whole food options.
+For maximum health benefits and weight loss, avoid overly processed foods and choose whole food options.

-For more tips on how to start your keto diet, check out our Five Easy Steps To Get Started on Keto
+For more tips on how to start your keto diet, check out these 5 easy steps to get started on keto.